Artwork for Sale

 Farm at Port Au Persil, 1947

-Inscriptionssigned, ‘A Y JACKSON’ (lower right); inscribed by the artist, ‘FARM AT PORT AU PERSIL QUE’ (verso, centre); signed, ‘AY.
-JACKSON’ (verso, bottom centre); inscribed by the artist, ‘if canvas / J J Vaughan 1st choice’ (verso, upper right); inscribed by the artist, ‘Tolmie / Plaunt’ (verso, upper left)
+Inscriptionssigned, ‘A Y JACKSON’ (lower right); inscribed by the artist, ‘FARM AT PORT AU PERSIL QUE’ (verso, center); signed, ‘AY.
+JACKSON’ (verso, bottom center); inscribed by the artist, ‘if canvas / J J Vaughan 1st choice’ (verso, upper right); inscribed by the artist, ‘Tolmie / Plaunt’ (verso, upper left)